FairpoolDEX/contracts/Market-Crash-Protection.md

 1. Click "Confirm".
 1. Sign the transaction.

 That's it!
-After the transaction is confirmed, you will receive [protection tokens](#protection-token), which you can sell to traders via Uniswap (there will be a market for each protection token).
+After the transaction is confirmed, you will have a protection offer in our contract.
+The traders can buy protection from you at the price that you have specified.
 Also, don't forget to [enable Super-Yield](#how-to-earn-super-yield)!

 ### How to withdraw